 -

 Consider the application: The first step in choosing between translucent and transparent materials is to consider the specific application.
 If you need a clear view of what's on the other side, such as for a window or a lens, a transparent material is the obvious choice.
-However, if you need to diffuse light or provide privacy while still allowing light to pass through, a translucent material may be more appropriate.
+Even so, if you need to diffuse light or provide privacy while still allowing light to pass through, a translucent material may be more appropriate.

-For example, in interior design, you might use transparent glass for windows to maximize natural light and views, while using translucent glass for shower doors to provide privacy.
+Take this: in interior design, you might use transparent glass for windows to maximize natural light and views, while using translucent glass for shower doors to provide privacy.
 In photography, transparent filters are used to protect the camera lens without affecting the image, while translucent diffusers are used to soften harsh light and reduce shadows.

 -